Staff and Partners

 MaryGrace Stewart, President of MAGE (MA Association for Gifted Education)

 The center planning committee began with the efforts of community members like you, and we continue to rely on the work of volunteers who support us on a regular basis.
-The center's advisory board will hold its first meeting on Wednesday, March 25th, from 10:30-11:30 AM.
 If you would like to nominate yourself or someone else for our Advisory Board, or wish to participate in another way, please contact us at firstname.lastname@example.org.